 Zomacton is used to treat growth failure in children and adults who lack natural growth hormone.
-This includes people with with chronic kidney failure, Noonan syndrome, Turner syndrome, Prader-Willi syndrome, short stature at birth with no catch-up growth, and other causes.
+This includes people with short stature due to Turner syndrome, short stature at birth with no catch-up growth, and other causes.

 Zomacton may also be used for purposes not listed in this medication guide.

 You should not use Zomacton if you have cancer, diabetic retinopathy, or if you are being treated for Prader-Willi syndrome and you are overweight or have severe breathing problems.
 You should not use this medicine if you have a serious illness due to lung failure or complications from recent surgery, injury, or medical trauma.

 Before taking this medicine

 You should not use Zomacton if you are allergic to Zomacton or benzyl alcohol, or if you have:

 a serious illness due to lung failure, or complications from recent surgery, injury, or medical trauma;